-This may be one of the most delicious vegetarian chilis you’ll ever make!
+This may be one of the most delicious chilis you’ll ever make!
 Hearty lentils and black beans paired with so much flavor will satisfy everyone, vegan, vegetarian or not!
 This reader favorite has even won a couple of chili cook-offs!

-It was so interesting to see the different interpretations of what we all refer to as “chili”.
-Some had no beans at all, just ground meat, while others had a mixture of the two and then some used chunks of beef instead of ground.
 The hostess had made hers with lentils.
 It was really delicious and it’s always stuck with me.
 Since then, I’ve been meaning to try making a chili made with lentils…so, ten years later…

 You can make a pot of rice to go along with this, some corn bread or even just some tortilla chips.
 I know you’ll love this!
-Even my anti-vegetarian husband gave this two thumbs up!

 So, if I’m ever invited to another chili cook off…this is what I’m bringing!